peteroupc/peteroupc.github.io/bernsupp.md

 [^69]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

 [^70]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

+[^71]: Gonska, H.H., Piţul, P., Raşa, I., "On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators", In Numerical Analysis and Approximation Theory, 2006.

 <a id=Appendix></a>
 ## Appendix